What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 How Long Does Postpartum Depersonalization Last?

-Without any treatment, the timeline varies significantly.
+Without treatment, the timeline varies significantly.
 With treatment targeting the underlying condition, most people see meaningful improvement within weeks to a few months.
 The symptoms respond well to therapy, particularly approaches that target anxiety and trauma.

 How Postpartum Depersonalization Is Treated